 LEGAL ST 348-0 Race, Politics, and the Law Current role of race and racism from multiple disciplinary perspectives.
 Application to contemporary legal and political issues.
 How law deals with racial inequality.
 Taught with SOCIOL 348; may not receive credit for both courses.
 Prerequisite: 206, 308, SOCIOL 208, or SOCIOL 318.
-LEGAL ST 376-0 Topics in Legal Studies May be repeated both courses in the sequence.
-Prerequisite: Acceptance to program as adjunct major.
+LEGAL ST 376-0 Topics in Legal Studies May be repeated for credit with different topics.